mozmeao/snippets-service/docs/developing.rst

 In order to develop a snippet properly, you must add your snippet to a test instance of the snippet service.
-You may either user the staging instance of snippets at https://snippets.allizom.org, or you may set up a local instance of the snippets service using the :doc:`installation documentation <install>`.
+You may either user the staging instance of snippets at https://snippets.allizom.org, or you may set up a local instance of the snippets service using the :doc:`installation documentation <contributing>`.

 To get access to the staging server, ask the snippets team via the bug you've filed in Bugzilla.